It’s not hard to see why your organisation would want to create an agile culture.

 And L&D is the same, meaning you’ll need to create a vision around your agile learning culture if you want it to succeed.

-In fact research from from HCI back in 2015 showed that the organisations who were most successful in deploying a learning culture incorporated elements such as learning, growth, challenge, risk-taking and mistake-making as positive components of a future agile learning culture.
+In fact research from HCI back in 2015 showed that the organisations who were most successful in deploying a learning culture incorporated elements such as learning, growth, challenge, risk-taking and mistake-making as positive components of a future agile learning culture.

 It’s OK to fail, it’s part of the rapid learning process